zlogic/mendix-docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/parameter.md

 ### Argument

 Determines whether the argument is optional or required.
 When the argument is **optional**, it can be ommitted when calling the microflow/nanoflow.
-In case it is **required** an argument must be passed.
+In case it is **required**, an argument must be passed.

 ### Default value

-When an argument is **optional**, a default value can be set.
+When an argument is set to **optional**, a default value can be set.
 The default value is used when the argument is omitted, not when the value is empty.

 ### Name